nasa/astrobee/localization/sparse_mapping/readme.md

 "Del" keys on the numpad.)

 This tool can be invoked to look at just images, without any map being built.
-It can also delete images in this mode, with the 'Delete' and 'x' keys, if invoked as:
+It can also delete images in this mode, with the 'x' key, if invoked as:

     nvm_visualize -enable_image_deletion <image dir>/*jpg